-Map 3 Park Space Provision in Greater Downtown (hectares/1,000 people)
+Map 3 Park Provision in Greater Downtown (hectares/1,000 people)

-Access and Quality
+4.2.2 Access and Quality

-- e.
 Inclusive parks are those which meet the needs of various user groups and ages.
-Creating parks which have various functions will help to build an inclusive system which caters to different ages, abilities and interests.
-Connects goal is to create multifunctional parks that are within 400 metres of people's residences.
+Creating parks which have different functions will help to build an inclusive system which caters to different ages, abilities and interests.
+One of Connect's goals is to create multifunctional parks that are within 400 metres of residences.
 Access is measured from all park types including regional parks which are multifunctional.
-These three functions broadly represent the main uses within the park system: - Recreation function is provided through spaces and amenities that support a variety of informal activities which allow for opportunities to enjoy passive play, areas to gather and rest, areas to walk, wheel or skate. - 2.
-Sports function is provided through amenities that allow for organized sport, usually they are facilitated through a sport surface such as basketball courts, soccer fields and disc golf courses but may also include skate parks and pump tracks. - 3.
+These three functions broadly represent the main uses within the park system:

+- 1. Recreation function is provided through spaces and amenities that support a variety of informal activities which offer opportunities to enjoy passive play, areas to gather and rest, areas to walk, wheel or skate. - 2.
+Sports function is provided through amenities that allow for organized sport, which are usually facilitated through a sport surface such as basketball courts, soccer fields and disc golf courses but may also include skate parks and pump tracks. - 3.
 Environment function is provided through spaces that offer a more natural setting; these are not manicured but allow for access to the wild within the city.
-They can include wetlands, mini-forests and unmanicured naturalized spaces. - f.
-A park is considered multifunctional when it supports at least two of the three functions: environment, sports and recreation. - g.
-A balance of functions should be delivered throughout the park with no one function being dominant, notwithstanding policy 4.4.5 and except for existing or newly identified natural areas. - h.
-All residences should be within a 400 metre pedestrian trip of a multifunctional park. - i.
-Reduce gaps in access to multifunctional parks through capital projects and community design.
+They can include wetlands, micro forests and unmanicured naturalized spaces.

 The following is a list of components that make up each park function.
-This list is not exhaustive but provides a reference for the type of amenities provided under the different functions.
+This list is not exhaustive, but provides a reference for the type of amenities provided under the different functions.

-Figure 4.2 The Three Park Functions
+Figure 4.3 The Three Park Functions